 Burns are Painful and Could Affect You the Rest of Your Life

 Burns, according to the Mayo Clinic, are tissue damage caused by heat, too much sun, chemicals or electrical contact.
 They can be minor or life-threatening emergencies.
 Treatment depends on where the burn is located and its severity.
 Deep or large burns should get immediate medical attention.
 If they are severe enough, you may need treatment at a specialized burn center and months of follow-up care.
+You may be much more impacted by side effects than the burn itself.
+Deep or widespread burn complications include:- Infections, which may cause a bloodstream infection (sepsis)

 - Fluid loss and low blood volume